 Use One Function to Solve for Another Function

-Sometimes you have to solve for a trigonometry function in terms of another function.
-For example, you may be given the cosine of an angle, and from that, you need to determine the sine and tangent of that angle.
+Sometimes you have to solve for a trig function in terms of another function.
+In the following example, the cosine of angle lambda is 12/13.
+What are the values of the sine and tangent of lambda?

 Identify the sides given by the cosine function.

 The cosine ratio is adjacent/hypotenuse.
 Using the given ratio, the adjacent side measures 12 units, and the hypotenuse measures 13 units.